ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 85-87
+GENERATED FROM PYTHON SOURCE LINES 93-95

 Labels, titles and legends
 ==========================

 ..
-GENERATED FROM PYTHON SOURCE LINES 89-92
+GENERATED FROM PYTHON SOURCE LINES 97-100

 ``fontsize``
 ------------
-The ``fontsize`` parameter allows to change the fontsize of the labels /title
+The ``fontsize`` parameter changes the fontsize of the labels/titles.

 ..
-GENERATED FROM PYTHON SOURCE LINES 92-95
+GENERATED FROM PYTHON SOURCE LINES 100-102

 .. code-block:: Python

     show_traj(traj, "fontsize", [12, 18, 24])